jayu/tcp-local-tunnel/README.md

 * http
 * websocket
 * large files transfer (i.e streaming video from your house, local cloud storage)
-* mayby other prodocols that uses TCP
+* maybe other protocols that uses TCP

 The stability mostly depends on your local internet connection quality.